The Most Iconic Landmarks in Each Hudson Valley County

 No caption necessary.
 Reposting @hudsonwoodsny: ...
 "Kaaterskill Falls, part of our journal post about the 25 most photogenic places in the Hudson Valley. #beautiful #waterfalls #chasingwaterfalls #nature #escape #explore #adventure #hike #mountains #upstate #hudsonvalley #getaway #escape #fromthesource #hudsonwoods" #hvmag

-Mohican Trail – Route 23, East Windham
+Mohican Trail – Rte 23, East Windham

 A climb along Mohican Trail leads to one of the most awe-inspiring views in the whole of the Hudson Valley.
-On a cloudless day, visitors can see the White Mountains of New Hampshire, the Green Mountains of Vermont, the Berkshire Mountains of Massachusetts, the Hellerberg Mountains of New York, and the Connecticut Valley.
+On a cloudless day, visitors can see the White Mountains of New Hampshire, the Green Mountains of Vermont, the Berkshire Mountains of Massachusetts, the Helderberg Mountains of New York, and the Connecticut Valley.

 Route 23A, Haines Falls